Munawwar/flex-helper/README.md

 # Box Layout
+This library can be described in two ways:
-HBox and VBox layout with pure css (flexbox).
+* HBox and VBox layout with pure CSS (flexbox).
+* CSS3 flexbox helper classes.

 Box layout (often known as HBox and VBox layouts) is a UI layout system/concept that have been implementated, in the past, by many popular UI toolkits on different platforms and languages (example ExtJS,QT,GTK,.NET,Android,Kivy...).
-This tries to achieve the same for the web and with CSS only.
+This project achieves the same for the web and with CSS only.

+### Why?
+If you are thinking: "Why do I need a library when I can use CSS3 flexbox directly?", then the answer to you is that this library ultimately simplifies CSS3 flexbox spec for you.
+It is easier to remember and hence easier to use.
+Furthermore the helper classes can achieve almost all the layouts in the original flexbox standard (inspite of it just using a subset of the standard).

 ### Usage